 Quinn Curtis joined the law faculty in 2011.
-He teaches corporations, securities and real estate law.
-His research focuses on empirical law and finance and includes work on mutual funds, corporate governance and corporate litigation.
+He teaches courses on corporate law, securities and venture capital.
+His research focuses on empirical law and finance.
+He has written extensively on the regulation of mutual funds and retirement accounts, including empirical work on 401(k) plans, mutual fund governance and fee litigation.
+His other research interests include corporate governance and corporate litigation.

 Curtis received his undergraduate degrees in philosophy and physics magna cum laude from Ohio State University, where he was elected to Phi Beta Kappa.
 He received his J.D. from Yale Law School, where he served as an articles editor on the Yale Law Journal.
 He received his Ph.D. in finance from Yale School of Management in 2011.
 Prior to attending law school, Curtis worked as a software engineer at Microsoft Corporation.

 - B.S.Ohio State University2002

 “Board Interlock and Outside Directors’ Protection,” 46 J. Legal Stud.
 129 (2017).

 “Do Mutual Fund Investors Get What They Pay For?
 Securities Law and Closet Index Funds” (with K.J.
 Martijn Cremers), 11 Va.
 L. & Bus.
 Rev. 31 (2016).

 “Do the Merits Matter?
 Empirical Evidence on Shareholder Suits from Options Backdating Litigation” (with Minor Myers), 164 U. Pa.
 L. Rev. 291 (2016).

 "Beyond Diversification: The Pervasive Problem of Excessive Fees and 'Dominated Funds' in 401(k) Plans" (with Ian Ayres).
 124 Yale L. J. 1476 (2015).